Electrical contractors in

 Do I need permits for electrical work in Norwalk?

-How many electrical contractors operate in Connecticut?
+How long does electrical licensing take in Connecticut?

 Electrical contractors in Norwalk